naouflex/dns-bot-discord/README.md

     5. Select the channel where notifications should be sent
     6. Click "Copy Webhook URL"
     7. Paste this URL as your `DISCORD_WEBHOOK_URL` in the `.env` file and GitHub secrets

+[^4]: To get your Discord role id:

+    1. Open Discord and go to the server where you want to receive notifications
+    2. Go to Server Settings > Roles
+    3. Hover over the role you want to monitor and click "Copy ID"